Jimmy Lin: Career

 In addition to his entertainment and racing career, Lin is also a very successful businessman.
-In 2000 he started the IT company Inwellcom, Tech, co. with friends that specialize in writing software for surveillance and banking.
+In 2000 he started the IT company Inwellcom Tech. with friends that specialize in writing software for surveillance and banking.
 He himself became the youngest director in the Taiwan Network Association.
-His own house in Taipei has the latest hightech surveillance equipment manufactured by his own company.
+His own house in Taipei has the latest high tech surveillance equipment manufactured by his own company.
 He can remotely control more than 100 home appliances from his PDA.
 He talked about this in talk shows in 2006.
 He also set up a business on the internet with his brother, naming his own brand "JR" (Jimmy Racing).
 The online venture sells goods ranging from sunglasses to bikinis.
 It has since grown in scale from operating solely on auction sites to selling his goods on shopping sites.
 In 2004 he opened Roadstar, a car dealership in Taipei that sells high-end sports cars.
 In 2005 he founded the PingTzuo International Racing Sports Advisory Company in Zhuhai, China with his best friend Chen Wei Liang.
 Lin is also on the PingTzuo racing team.
 In 2006 he opened a restaurant, The Dream Family Cafe in the Jing Hua Cheng shopping mall in Taipei, Taiwan.
-In 2009 he became a part-time wedding photographer for the Shanghai CHUECH studio.
+In 2009 he became a part-time wedding photographer for the Shanghai Chuech studio.
 He also owns real estates in Taiwan, Shanghai, and Beijing.

 Lin also contributed to the society by becoming an ambassador for many youth and government campaigns in Taiwan and other places.
 On 17 October 2003, Jimmy was presented with the "Outstanding Chinese Award" at the 51st San Francisco Chinese Festival.
 The award was mainly to commend him for starting a series of fund-raisers for schools, for being an anti-drug ambassador, and for participation in public community events.